Acrophobia: Treatment

 Traditional treatment of phobias is still in use today.
 Its underlying theory states that phobic anxiety is conditioned and triggered by a conditional stimulus.
 By avoiding phobic situations, anxiety is reduced.
 However, avoidance behaviour is reinforced through negative reinforcement.
 Wolpe developed a technique called systematic desensitization to help participants avoid "avoidance".
-Research results have suggested that even with a decrease in therapeutic contact, densensitization is still very effective.
+Research results have suggested that even with a decrease in therapeutic contact, desensitization is still very effective.
 However, other studies have shown that therapists play an essential role in acrophobia treatment.
 Treatments like reinforced practice and self-efficacy treatments also emerged.

 There have been a number of studies into using virtual reality therapy for acrophobia.
 Botella and colleagues and Schneider were the first to use VR in treatment.
 Specifically, Schneider utilised inverted lenses in binoculars to "alter" the reality.
 Later in the mid-1990s, VR became computer-based and was widely available for therapists.
 A cheap VR equipment uses a normal PC with head-mounted display (HMD).
 In contrast, VRET uses an advanced computer automatic virtual environment (CAVE).
 VR has several advantages over in vivo treatment: (1) therapist can control the situation better by manipulating the stimuli, in terms of their quality, intensity, duration and frequency; (2) VR can help participants avoid public embarrassment and protect their confidentiality; (3) therapist's office can be well-maintained; (4) VR encourages more people to seek treatment; (5) VR saves time and money, as participants do not need to leave the consulting room.

 Many different types of medications are used in the treatment of phobias like fear of heights, including traditional anti-anxiety drugs such as benzodiazepines, and newer options such as antidepressants and beta-blockers.